ipfs/ipfs-docs/docs/concepts/ipns.md

 After the subscription to the topic is established, PubSub usually improves both publishing and resolving times of IPNS by relying on interested peers for both operations.

-It should be noted that there's an upper limit to the number of unique IPNS names you can resolve over PubSub, because for each name, a subscription is created which opens several network connections to mesh peers.
+It should be noted that there's an upper limit to the number of unique IPNS names you can resolve over PubSub, because for each name, a subscription is created which opens several (by default 6) network connections to mesh members.

 ##### Publishing IPNS records over PubSub lifecycle